 I hope you enjoyed learning about Melody’s life and her love for God.
 Read about another woman who struggled with something most women won’t talk about: Inspiring Women: Life With Laila.

 Would you like to get a bit of encouragement and sunshine in your inbox twice a month?
-Sign up below, for our newsletter.
+Sign up for our newsletter.
+Bonus: get access to our free printables.
 You can unsubscribe at any time.